Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • The backup/restore speed is not the fastest in the world.

 AvePoint is a relatively normal M365 backup solution that has quite a lot of features.
-This range of features is the main reason why it would be at its most comfortable with medium and large businesses – however its breadth of capabilities may be beyond everything that a small business may need, and the price itself could be too much for smaller organizations.
+This range of features is the main reason it would be most comfortable with medium and large businesses; however, its breadth of capabilities may be beyond everything a small business may need.
+The price could also be too much for smaller organizations.

 skykick landing page

 SkyKick is what someone would call the “bare bones” of an M365 backup solution.
-The backup solution itself only covers Exchange, OneDrive, Teams, and SharePoint apps, but it gets the job done if a basic backup is all that you need.
+The backup solution covers Exchange, OneDrive, Teams, and SharePoint apps, but it gets the job done if an essential backup is all you need.
 It also has data encryption, granular file restore, and full restore.

 SkyKick Features and Benefits: